 - Refurbishing the classic “Toledo Repertoire Theatre” sign on the south side of the theatre building

 Thanks to you, great things can keep happening at The Rep!

 Together, these two incredible women have donated $60,000 towards a capital campaign.
-The Rep’s goal is to raise an additional $60,000 of matching funds for our ambitious yet
+The Rep’s goal is to raise an additional $60,000 of matching funds for our ambitious yet necessary projects.

 So, we turn to you for help in keeping theater alive and viable.
 Every tax-deductible donation, large or small, makes a difference.
 Please consider a monetary gift to help us match the mission-affirming appreciation of Madge Levinson and Edith Rathbun.